-Vervain (Latin name: Verbena officinalis) is a small flowering plant.
+Vervain (scientific name: Verbena officinalis) is a small flowering plant.
 Its flowers and leaves have been used as a traditional herbal remedy.

 This is not known.